 ANDY McGREGOR is an award-winning Scottish writer, composer and director.
 He writes for all ages and creates stylized theatrical shows normally involving original music.
 He is artistic director of Sleeping Warrior Theatre Company.

-Credits: Outlander (Associate Casting Director), Moon Dogs, Jakob the Liar, Elizabeth, Spiceworld the Movie, Speed 2: Cruise Control (UK Casting), Jude, Hamlet, The Replacement (Scottish Casting), Teacup Travels,
+Credits: Munich, Outlander (Associate Casting Director), Falling For Figaro, Moon Dogs, Jakob the Liar, Elizabeth, Spiceworld the Movie, Speed 2: Cruise Control (UK Casting), Jude, Hamlet, The Replacement (Scottish Casting), Teacup Travels,

 SIMONE PEREIRA HIND (formerly Simone Ireland) is a Casting Director with over 20 years’ experience.
 She is currently the Associate Casting Director on OUTLANDER (Sony/Starz) and works from her office in Summerhall with Anna Dawson.
 She is known predominantly for casting feature films, but also works in television, theatre and the occasional commercial casting.